TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/arg.rst

    *args*; it must actually be a tuple.
 The length of the tuple must be at least *min* and no more than *max*; *min* and *max* may be equal.
-Additional arguments must be passed to the function, each of which should be a pointer to a :c:type:`PyObject\*` variable; these will be filled in with the values from *args*; they will contain borrowed references.
+Additional arguments must be passed to the function, each of which should be a pointer to a :c:type:`PyObject\*` variable; these will be filled in with the values kutoka *args*; they will contain borrowed references.
 The variables which correspond to optional parameters not given by *args* will not be filled in; these should be initialized by the caller.
 This function returns true on success and false if *args* is not a tuple or contains the wrong number of elements; an exception will be set if there was a failure.

-   This is an example of the use of this function, taken from the sources for the :mod:`_weakref` helper module for weak references::
+   This is an example of the use of this function, taken kutoka the sources for the :mod:`_weakref` helper module for weak references::

       static PyObject *